cathalmccabe/cathalmccabe.github.io/_posts/2016-01-28-BBC-powered-by-zynq.md

 layout: post
 category: blog
 title: Xilinx Zynq powering BBC radio data encoding
-tags: Xilinx, Zynq, SOC, FPGA, Zedboard
+tags:
+- Xilinx
+- Zynq
+- SOC
+- FPGA
+- Zedboard
 ---

 Being a commuter, I listen to my radio for almost 2 hours, 5 days a week.
 While sometimes I plug in my phone and listen to an audiobook, or podcast, the majority of the time I spend listening to the good *old-fashioned* FM radio channels.